Search for “paylike” directly in the plugin directory and install the plugin.da.wordpress.org/plugins/payment-gateway-via-paylike-for-woocommerce/

 If you want to understand exactly how transactions are handled in Paylike or wish to customize your settings, then read further below.

 If you are new to payment card transactions, read about transactions first.

-A transaction is captured either immediately if the Transaction mode is set to “Instant” or once the order status is set to “Completed” if the Transaction mode” is set to “Delayed”.
-Learn when to the “Instant” and when to use the “Delayed” mode here.
+A transaction is captured either immediately if the Capture mode is set to “Instant” or once the order status is set to “Completed” if the “Capture mode” is set to “Delayed”.
+Learn when to use “Instant” and when to use “Delayed” mode here.

 To refund an order, use the build in refund functionality in WooCommerce and make sure not to choose “Manual”.

 To void a transaction, follow the steps outlined above in the “Refunds” section.
 Please note that in case the transaction has already been captured, this will create a refund.